HEALTH AND SAFETY

 As we welcome our scholars and staff back to school sites, we are following guidance from health experts at the California Department of Education, California Department of Public Health, and the Centers for Disease Control.
 Here are the key things you need to know about what will be expected of you and your scholar:

-- Mask Policy: As required by the California Department of Public Health, all teammates, scholars, and visitors are required to wear a face-covering/mask that covers their nose and mouth at all times while inside any Aspire facility, including Aspire schools and regional and home offices.
+- Mask Policy: Based on guidance from their local health departments, each region has determined a masking policy in line with the needs of their area.
+Currently, all teammates, scholars, and visitors are required to wear a face covering/mask at all times in our Bay Area sites, while masks are recommended, and not required, in our Central Valley and Los Angeles sites.
 Mask must be worn above the nose to fully cover nose and mouth.
 This applies regardless of vaccination status.

 - Daily Health Questionnaire: The Daily Health Questionnaire for scholars is no longer required when you arrive on campus.
 We strongly encourage families to continue this practice at home prior to coming to school.
 Scholars with symptoms consistent with COVID should stay home.